Ah, the timeless question of the new ecommerce entrepreneur.

 It makes sense.
 There’s no use in fighting with the big stores for potential customers’ attention.
 Avoid categories that are too broad or general.
 The masses are already exposed to thousands of offers daily.

-Even if some of the products in this category may overlap with the niche filter, it’s essential to narrow down your product selection by excluding items listed in the ‘stay away’ categories.
+Even if some of the products in this category may overlap with niche products, it’s essential to narrow down your product selection by excluding items listed in the ‘stay away’ categories.

 Some product categories have grown significantly over the last decade, and there are already too many strong players and smaller shops out there supplying these items.

-Just look at the ecommerce growth rates: books and the jewelry certainly aren’t making the cut.
-More than 80% of Americans say they’ve bought electronics or apparel online in the past three months, which means they already have their choice of trusted store.
+Just look at the top online shopping categories: furniture and appliances certainly aren’t making the cut.
+Meanwhile, consumers have spent more than 759 billion on fashion-related items, which means they already have their choice of trusted store.

-Cross off the following general categories from your idea list: books, jewelry, electronics, and clothing.
-You’ll need to be more specific by finding a niche.
+Cross off the following general categories from your idea list: books, appliances, everyday products, and sports.
+You’ll need to avoid product-related dropshipping mistakes if you want to be successful.
+You’ll also need to be more specific by finding a niche.

-Make Use of the Price Sweet Spot Filter
+5. Make Use of the Price Sweet Spot

-There are a few general rules to remember: the lower the price, the better the conversion rate.
-The higher the price, the more support you’ll need to provide.
+There are a few general rules to remember when contemplating what to sell online: the lower the price, the better the conversion rate.
+The higher the price, the more effort you’ll need to make.

 Andrew from ecommerceFuel says the perfect ecommerce product price range is from $100 to $200.
 Richard from ABLS argues that it’s $75 to $150.
 In my experience, however, my sweet spot price is $40 to $60 (at a 200% markup).